 What are the steps to follow to overcome Scrambler Therapy operator-dependent feature?

-Why does the FDA clearance include two TENS as predicate device?
+Why does the old FDA clearance (#K081255) include two TENS as predicate device?

 FDA has various ways for the approval and clearance of medical devices.
 The distributor normally tends to choose the short procedure, also known as 510(k) "Substantial Equivalence “.
 This procedure calls for indication of one or more medical devices of the same reference category (in this case electro- analgesia).
 FDA assesses the degree of similarity between reference devices and the new one.
 If the device undergoing FDA clearance has substantially the same technology and clinical (efficacy and safety) features like the indicated reference device (normally a standard TENS) the clearance process is rapidly achieved and no specific clinical trials are requested.